tridib936/newtonSchoolHTMLCSS2/README.md

-# newtonSchoolHTMLCSS2
-A html-css project to make a small quiz.
+## This is a html-css project to develop and design a small JavaScript quiz.